civican/legisinfo/44-1/bills/C-69/bill_text.md

 Division 37 of Part 4 amends the `Telecommunications Act` to, among other things, require telecommunications service providers to provide their subscribers with a self-service mechanism that allows them to cancel their contract for telecommunications services or modify their telecommunications service plan and to inform those subscribers before the expiry of their fixed-term contract, as well as in other specified circumstances, of other service plans that those providers offer.
 It also amends that Act to prohibit the charging of certain fees.

-[Deleted]

-Division 39 of Part 4 amends the `Corrections and Conditional Release Act` to, among other things,
+Division 38 of Part 4 amends the `Corrections and Conditional Release Act` to, among other things,

 provide that the Correctional Service of Canada is responsible for implementing any arrangement — approved by the Minister of Public Safety and Emergency Preparedness — entered into by the Commissioner of Corrections and the Canada Border Services Agency with respect to the support that the Service may provide to the Agency to assist in the exercise of certain powers or the performance of certain duties and functions;